kreier/jetson/llama.cpp/README.md

 static __device__ int8_t kvalues_iq4nl[16] = {-127, -104, -83, -65, -49, -35, -22, -10, 1, 13, 25, 38, 53, 69, 89, 113};
 ```

-### 5. Comment lines containing *__buildin_assume* with // to avoid compiler error '"__builtin_assume" is undefined':
+### 5. Comment lines containing *__buildin_assume* with //

+This avoids the compiler error *"__builtin_assume" is undefined* for these three files:

 - line 623, `nano ggml/src/ggml-cuda/fattn-common.cuh` - 532
 - line 71, `nano ggml/src/ggml-cuda/fattn-vec-f32.cuh` - 70
 - line 73, `nano ggml/src/ggml-cuda/template-instances/../fattn-vec-f16.cuh`

+If you have a version lower than 4400 you can skip the next step.

-In January 2025 with version $> 4400$ llama.cpp started including support for bfloat16.
+In January 2025 with version larter than b4400 llama.cpp started including support for bfloat16.
 There is a standard library `cuda_bf16.h` in the folder `/usr/local/cuda-10.2/targets/aarch64-linux/include` for nvcc 11.0 and larger.
 With more than 5000 lines one can not simply copy a later version this file into this folder (with its companion `cuda_bf16.hpp` and 3800 lines) and hope it would work.
 Since it is linked to version 11 or 12, the error messages keep expanding (e.g. `/usr/local/cuda/include/cuda_bf16.h:4322:10: fatal error: nv/target: No such file or directory`).
 We have two working options

 ### 6. Option A: Create a `cuda_bf16.h` that redefines `nv_bfloat16` as `half`